Oscar Kightley: Career

 The success of Horizons inspired Kightley to form Pacific Underground theatre company in Christchurch alongside Small, Muagututi'a, Ifopo, and Michael Hodgson, a mixture of people from palagi and Pacific Island identities.
 In just two months Kightley and Small (who wrote as Francis Serra) had written the play Fresh off the Boat.
 The play was workshopped by Playmarket, and directed by Nathaniel Lees with David Fane as the lead.
 The play opened at the Rolleston Ave Theatre in Christchurch in November 1993, toured to the New Zealand Fringe Festival in Wellington in 1994, and also played for three weeks at Downstage in 1995.
 It later went to Auckland, Apia, and Brisbane.
 It won a Media Peace Award and was published in 2005.

 As well as Pacific Underground, Kightley co-founded the Island Players theatre company.
 He won the Bruce Mason Playwriting Award in 1998 and has worked as a performer and writer for a number of television shows including Skitz, Telly Laughs, The Panel, Sportzah, and TV3's rugby coverage.
 His plays include Dawn Raids, Island Girls, A Frigate Bird Sings (co-written with Dave Fane and Nathaniel Lees), and Niu Sila (co-written with Dave Armstrong).
 Dawn Raids was reissued in 2018 by Playmarket.
 Kightley also co-wrote and took a lead role in the highly successful Sione’s Wedding movies.

 He was a breakfast announcer on Niu FM until January 2007.
 He has also been on RNZ National/Te Reo Irirangi o Aotearoa National as a guest, as well as guest-hosting Kim Hill's Saturday Morning show during Summer 2007–2008.
 In 2006 he received a Laureate Award from the Arts Foundation of New Zealand.
 He is a member of the comedy group the Naked Samoans, who together wrote the animated television series bro'Town.

 In 2013, Kightley played the title character in the police drama Harry, which he also co-wrote.
 He directed Madeleine Sami's TV3 comedy Super City, and co-directed a US pilot of it with Taika Waititi.

 In 2019, Kightley led a panel for Auckland Council on why people should vote in local-body elections.
 At the 2022 local-body elections, Kightley was elected to the Henderson-Massey local board, representing the Labour Party.
 Kightley was re-elected in 2025.

 Kightley made his directorial debut in 2021 with the documentary Dawn Raid, which told the story of Dawn Raid Entertainment, a hip-hop record label founded in South Auckland by Tanielu Leaosavai'i and Andy Murnane.

+He appeared in the panel show Guy Montgomery's Guy Mont-Spelling Bee in 2026.